-Change experiments are pilot projects at the firm level that study the impact of transitioning to a stakeholder-oriented organisation and aim to further the organisation’s sustainability journey.
+Change experiments are pilot projects at the firm level that study the impact of transitioning to a stakeholder-oriented organisation and aim to further an organisation’s sustainability journey.

 Projects are co-designed by organisational stakeholders and thought leaders to develop new processes, systems and, most importantly, a new organisational culture.
-They are unique in that these projects boast:
+These projects are unique in that they combine the elements of:

 - Action-oriented engagement with firms and their stakeholders.

-A Co-Laboratory is a 3-year global, cross-disciplinary, cooperative program that brings together business leaders and academia experts through thematic workshops and experimentations within organisations.
-The aim of the program is to speed up and facilitate the emergence of innovative forms of enterprise capable of moving the frontier of business beyond narrow sustainability concerns.
+A Co-Lab is a three-year global, cross-disciplinary, cooperative programme within organisations, bringing together business leaders and academic experts in thematic workshops and experiments.
+The aim is to move business beyond narrow sustainability concerns by facilitating and speeding up the emergence of innovative forms of enterprise.

-The Co-Lab program designed by the Leonardo Centre enables the participants to explore, share, co-design and assess solutions to rethink the logic of the enterprise across all its key dimensions: leadership mindsets, cultural change, governance models, strategic decision making, R&D strategy and sustainable innovation, incentive and control systems, value chain partnerships.
+Co-Labs enable participants to explore, share, co-design and assess solutions to rethink the logic of the enterprise across all key dimensions: leadership mindsets, cultural change, governance models, strategic decision making, R&D strategy and sustainable innovation, incentive and control systems and value chain partnerships.

-Drawing upon expertise across Imperial, bespoke one-year educational programmes can be developed for senior managers.
-Programmes will explore how social and environmental principles can be embedded in all key dimensions of the enterprise: leadership mindsets, cultural change, governance models, strategic decision making, R&D strategy and sustainable innovation, incentive and control systems, value chain partnerships.
+Drawing upon expertise from across Imperial College, bespoke one-year educational programmes can be developed for senior managers.
+Programmes will explore how social and environmental principles can be embedded in all key dimensions of the enterprise: leadership mindsets, cultural change, governance models, strategic decision making, R&D strategy and sustainable innovation, incentive and control systems and value chain partnerships.

-The experiential journey is designed to shape a new generation of conscious leaders, capable of steering systemic transformational change.
-This change is focused on global sustainability and well-being.
+An experiential journey is designed to shape a new generation of conscious leaders, capable of steering systemic transformational change.
+This focus of this change is global sustainability and well-being.

-The Leonardo Centre is developing policy-informing, user-friendly, simulation tools for business and public organisations that evaluate the efficacy of alternative sustainability strategic stances and theorise the impact on economic and non-economic objectives.
+The Leonardo Centre is developing policy-informing, user-friendly, simulation tools for business and public organisations to evaluate the efficacy of alternative sustainability strategic stances and theorise the impact of strategies on economic and non-economic objectives.